-Here’s what the Aware Ego is in a nutshell plus an exercise to kick-start your Aware Ego Process.
+Here’s what the Aware Ego is in a nutshell plus an exercise to kick-start an Aware Ego Process.

 - The Aware Ego is the ability to stand between opposite selves, experiencing and understanding both sides, yet not identifying with either.

 - It’s a place from where you feel the tension between opposites.

 - From an Aware Ego you can choose which side to go with, without leaving the other side out.
 That doesn’t necessarily mean pleasing both sides, but instead being able to live with and hold the disappointment of the side that missed out.

 - The Aware Ego is a process that exists in relation to the aspects of your psyche.
 It’s not a self or entity.